+Our group has extensive expertise in the synthesis and application of molecular polymer bottlebrushes.
 Please refer to the following review articles as an introduction to this area of research.

 Nature’s countless examples of multi-functional advanced materials are often achieved by bottom-up self-assembly of organic and inorganic building blocks.
-We are interested in progressing that synthesis of compartmentalised polymeric building blocks that will ultimately allow for a bottom-up construction of superstructures through polymer-polymer and inter-particle associations.
+We are interested in progressing the synthesis of polymeric building blocks that will ultimately allow for a bottom-up construction of superstructures through polymer-polymer and inter-particle associations.
 The use of block copolymers in self-assembly (solution or bulk) has come a long way.
 With it came a in-depth understanding about what governs self-assembly and how can it be manipulated.

-Brushes with a core-shell structure can act as cylindrical template to assemble polymers along the brush backbone.
+Bottlebrushes with a core-shell structure can act as cylindrical template to assemble polymers along the brush backbone.
 Using interpolyelectrolyte complexation we could build uniformly segregated nanowires featuring stacked discs along the brush long axis (see image).

 Currently, we explore the above methods further to produce nano-scale discs for biomedical applications.
+Especially our pioneering concept of using bottlebrush copolymers akin to rod-coil polymers has allowed us to generate functional nanodiscs in water directly.

 Selected references: